Lilly-dh/DeepPlantAllergy/README.md

 ### 📚 3.2 | Training

-To train the model with your dataset, run the training script with the required arguments.
+To train the model with your dataset, run the training script with the required arguments, embedding_dim should be provided depending on the embedding model (OneHot → 21, SeqVec → 1024, ProtBert → 1024, ESM → 1280).
 For example:

 ```bash
 python train.py --train_embs path/to/train_embeddings.npy \